Apidog Docs

 1. Publish API Docs

-Switch to Share Docs module on the left side.
+Switch to the Publish Docs module on the left sidebar.

-Click+Newto create a new Quick share.
-A project supports multiple different Quick shares, which can be distributed to different collaborators.
-Every team member can see all Quick shares created by everyone.
+Click +New to create a new Quick Share.
+A project supports multiple Quick Shares, which can be distributed to different collaborators.
+All team members can view Quick Shares created by anyone on the team.

-In the New Share popup, you can customize the following options:
+In the New Share dialog, you can customize the following options:

 Title: The name of this share, only visible within the Apidog team, used for internal identification, not visible in the shared documentation.